Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 With the benchmark expanded to dozens of real cases, GPT-4 is consistently better at:

 • Precise technical writing.
-Generating documentation, paper summaries, step-by-step explanations of complex concepts — especially in domains like programming, quantitative finance, or medicine — GPT-4 produces text requiring few editorial corrections.
+Generating documentation, paper summaries, step-by-step explanations of complex concepts — especially in domains like programming, quantitative finance, or medicine — produces text requiring few editorial corrections.

 • Medium-complexity code.
 Not infallible, but on tasks like “refactor this function”, “write tests for this component”, or “explain what this legacy code does”, it clearly beats GitHub Copilot when the IDE suggestion isn’t enough.